Non-urban metering

 The NSW Department of Climate Change, Energy, the Environment and Water (NSW DCCEEW) has completed its review of the non-urban metering rules and will be making amendments to the regulation in early 2025.
 Until the regulation is amended in early 2025, the current non-urban metering rules remain in place.
 The information on this webpage reflects the current regulation requirements.

 Measuring water usage not only ensures fairness for all water users it also enables a better understanding of your water needs and can support water planning.
-To better manage this, the NSW Government introduced the NSW non-urban water metering framework in December 2018 - to be rolled out over six years.
+To better manage this, the NSW Government introduced the NSW non-urban water metering framework.

 3 steps to get meter ready